SafeTwice/I18N.DotNet/README.md

 </I18N>
 ```

+> **NOTE**: The companion utility [I18N.DotNet Tool](https://github.com/SafeTwice/I18N.DotNet-Tool) can be used to ease the creation of the translations file by scanning source files and automatically generating entries for discovered internationalized strings.

 ### Embedding the Translations File

 A very convenient way of distributing the translations for an application is to embedded the translations file in the executable assembly as an embedded resource identified by _Resources.I18N.xml_.

-Using Visual Studio, the easiest way to achieve this is to name the translations file _"I18N.xml"_ and store it in a directory named  _"Resources"_ inside the VS project directory, and then configure the file in the VS project as an embedded resource (i.e., set its Build Action to "Embedded resource" in the IDE, or add `<EmbeddedResource Include="Resources\I18N.xml" />` to an `ItemGroup` in the project file).
+Using Visual Studio, the easiest way to achieve this is to name the translations file _"I18N.xml"_ and deploy it in a directory named  _"Resources"_ inside the VS project directory, and then configure the file in the VS project as an embedded resource (i.e., set its Build Action to "Embedded resource" in the IDE, or add `<EmbeddedResource Include="Resources\I18N.xml" />` to an `ItemGroup` in the project file).

 ###### Example (.csproj)
 ``` XML